Joint Team Development Program

 Successful applicants will demonstrate a commitment to growing quidditch at their school.
-They will clearly articulate how being a part of the foster program or the joint team program will lead to future team development at their respective school.
-Applications that do not sufficiently demonstrate these qualities will not be approved.
+They will clearly articulate how being a part of the foster program or the joint team program will lead to a successful USQ season.
+Applications that do not sufficiently demonstrate these qualities may not be approved.

-As registration fees are non-refundable, teams applying through this program along with their adult players should refrain from registering until their application is fully approved.
-Teams that register prior to their application approval are still required to wait for such approval before competing officially.
+Teams that register on the USQ website prior to their application approval are still required to wait for such approval before competing officially.
 USQ encourages teams and players to have funds available for these fees prior to approval, though, as everyone needs to be registered with the league before they may compete officially.

 Applications will be reviewed as they are submitted and will be rejected or provisionally approved on a rolling basis.
 Provisional approval does not mean a team may compete officially.
 Rather, it means that the application has been reviewed and will be fully approved pending final evaluation of the baseline roster numbers.
 Official approval will come after the baseline roster numbers have been submitted and approved.

-Teams with pending applications and provisionally approved teams must submit their current rosters, including the school that each player attends, two Thursdays before their first tournament, or on September 24th, whichever comes first.
-On that date, each squad must provide an up to date list of their players to Membership Director Eric Schnier at email@example.com.
+Teams with pending applications and provisionally approved teams must submit their current rosters, including the school that each player attends, 1 week before an official match.
+On that date, each squad must provide an up to date list of their players to the USQ Gameplay Team by emailing firstname.lastname@example.org.
 Squads may submit their rosters slightly earlier than required if they do not anticipate any changes, but must update the list with membership if new players are confirmed before their deadline.

-Submitted rosters will be reviewed by the end of the next business day following the deadline.
+Submitted rosters will be reviewed by 72 hours after submission.
 At that point, the baseline roster numbers will lock.
 Once final approval is granted, the team must register with USQ immediately and all of the submitted players must be fully registered in time for the event roster submission deadline of their first event, which is 24 hours before that event.